 The theoretical framework, while standing on much thinking that has gone before, is quite new and groundbreaking, and calls into question many basic assumptions of psychotherapy as it is widely practised.

-Next year (2020) there will be two Introductory Courses, one to start in January and one in September, facilitated by Maria Green, Limor Regev Peretz and Lucy Jameson.
+Next year (2020) there will be two Introductory Courses, one starting in January and one in September, facilitated by Maria Green, Limor Regev Peretz and Lucy Jameson.
 These courses will cover the basic theory of IoPT, and provide a forum for personal exploration.
 The annual advanced Education Course is facilitated by Vivian Broughton, and includes provision for those interested in learning to be a facilitator of The Intention Method based on IoPT theory.
 The next course starts in January 2020.

 The more we explore trauma within the IoPT framework, the more we understand that all of our fundamental and primary life concerns are profoundly affected by the traumatic experiences of our early life.